atlanhq/camelot/docs/user/advanced.rst

 Process background lines
 ------------------------

-To detect line segments, Lattice needs the lines that make the table, to be in foreground.
+To detect line segments, :ref:`Lattice <lattice>` needs the lines that make the table, to be in foreground.
 Here's an example of a table with lines in background.

 .. figure:: ../_static/png/background_lines.png
    :scale: 50%